Adoption and Purchase Frequently Asked Questions

-To adopt or purchase a wild horse or burro from the BLM, you can visit an adoption center near you, bid for a horse on the Internet, or attend an adoption event.
+To adopt or purchase a wild horse or burro from the BLM, you can visit an off-range corral near you, bid for a horse on the Internet, or attend an adoption event.
 The BLM holds adoption and purchase events at different locations throughout the United States.

 How many wild horses or burros may I adopt or purchase?

 You may adopt up to four wild horses within a 12-month period or purchase up to four wild horses or burros within a 6-month period.
 However, you may seek an exception from the BLM to adopt or purchase more than four, in which case the agency requires additional verification of facilities and compliance checks.
 Though you may adopt more than four in a 12-month period, you can receive title to only four adopted animals within that period.

 How much does it cost to adopt or purchase a wild horse or burro?

 The minimum adoption or purchase fee for an untrained wild horse or burro is $25.
 The fee applies to events using a lottery draw or a first-come, first-serve method.
 Some adoptions use competitive bidding and my have a higher adoption fee.

 Trained or gentled animals have a minimum adoption fee of $125, though some may have higher fees based on a competitive bidding process.